sal55/langs/small/readme.md

  let name = expr
  print expr
 ````
-There are no loops, conditional statements jumps or means to do input; it's a basically a
-calculator.
-It's to make it as simple as possible, yet still have something that can perform a task.
+There are no loops, conditional statements jumps or means to do input; it's to make it as simple as possible, yet still have something that can perform a task, and which has a syntax.

 ### Informal Grammar